danswart/ryb-book/_book/100-preface.md

 Examples: "A good rule of thumb is to save 10 percent of your income for retirement." or "As a rule of thumb, add 15 minutes to your travel time to account for traffic."

 People crave rules of thumb.
 They are one way we mentally and emotionally manage the complexity of running a business.
 They are powerful things.
 The following simple rule of thumb helps power a company with revenues of about $700 million (US).
-(When you see an arrow, say the word 'make' in your head)
+(When you see an arrow, say the words '...leads to...' in your head)

 <div align="center">